 Wanna learn how to make your own tote bag?
 Then we’ve got the tutorial for you.
 The Purl Bee’s free tote bag pattern is here to keep all your bits and bobs safe.
 We love tote bags so much.
 They’re cute, great for the planet and always handy to have which is why we were so pleased that The Purl Bee girls gave us this free tote bag pattern.
 Get stuck into your fabric stash and choose your favourite print to create this beauty!
 If you want to go the extra upcycling mile then why not use old curtain fabric or foraged fabrics from a charity shop?
 Plus you can go wild with your new tote bag and add embellishment or embroidery (check out our bunny embroidery pattern) to truly make it your own.

 Share this free tote bag pattern with all your friends (you could even have a sewing party) and check out our other sewing patterns for beginners for more fun projects.
 Looking for more bag patterns?
-Learn how to make a bento bag.
+Learn how to make a bento bag or try our messenger bag pattern.

 This free tote bag pattern has long been a favourite over at The Purl Bee.